HaimengBai/431slides/class_07/README.md

 Today's Slides will be available for download in both [PDF](https://github.com/THOMASELOVE/431slides/blob/master/class_07/431_2017_class-07-slides.pdf) and [R Markdown](https://github.com/THOMASELOVE/431slides/blob/master/class_07/431_2017_class-07-slides.Rmd) formats.

-We'll also look at [a live webcam of Old Faithful](https://www.nps.gov/features/yell/webcam/oldFaithfulStreaming.html).
-11 AM Mountain time is 1 PM Eastern time.

-I mentioned last time that FiveThirtyEight did a nice article on "[Which States Are in the Midwest](https://fivethirtyeight.com/datalab/what-states-are-in-the-midwest/)?"
-More on this today.

 ## Announcements before class:

 1. Today's Agenda includes...
     + Material from the [Course Notes](https://thomaselove.github.io/431notes/) especially in Chapters 8-11.
     + [Assignment 1](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-1.md) and its password-protected [answer sketch](https://github.com/THOMASELOVE/431homework/blob/master/431-sketch1-pw-2017.pdf).
     + We'll also visit the [Old Faithful Geyser's Live Webcam](https://www.nps.gov/features/yell/webcam/oldFaithfulStreaming.html).
+11 AM Mountain time is 1 PM Eastern time.
     + An introduction to the Course Project.
+    + I mentioned last time that FiveThirtyEight did a nice article on "[Which States Are in the Midwest](https://fivethirtyeight.com/datalab/what-states-are-in-the-midwest/)?"
+More on this to come.

 2. There will be a Google Form to fill out after today's class.
 Please complete this by Noon on Thursday 2017-09-21.